-Certificate II in Health Support Service, Certificate II in Community Services and the Certificate III in Health Services Assistance are nationally recognised qualifications that comply with the Australian Qualification Framework.
+Certificate II in Health Support Service and the Certificate III in Health Services Assistance are nationally recognised qualifications that comply with the Australian Qualification Framework.
 These qualifications provide the skills and knowledge for an individual to be competent in a range of activities and functions requiring basic operational knowledge and practical skills in defined contexts.